 - To gather information, with the asylum seeker’s cooperation, connected with the asylum application, which cannot be obtained without detaining the applicant and where there is a significant risk of absconding;

-- In order to make or execute the return decision, if an asylum seeker had a possibility to claim for asylum previously and there is a justified assumption that he or she claimed asylum to delay or prevent the return;
+- In order to make or execute the return decision, if an asylum seeker had a possibility to claim asylum previously and there is a justified assumption that he or she claimed asylum to delay or prevent the return;

 - When it is necessary for security reasons;

-- In accordance with Article 28 of the Dublin III Regulation, when there is significant risk of absconding and immediate transfer to another EU country is not possible.
+- In accordance with Article 28 of the Dublin III Regulation, when there is a significant risk of absconding and immediate transfer to another EU country is not possible.